Screenshots may differ slightly depending on software version.

 Click the Time ¼ mile node and press the Start Analysis button to display the Effects plot.
 Starting from the right, click the three largest effects.

 It now appears that what looked to be effect G really must be AF.
 Be careful though – recall from the design evaluation that AF is aliased with BE and CD in this folded over design.
 (To see this, you can go back and look at the screen shot from before or press Evaluation on your screen and look at the Report.
 Or, even better, just right click on AF on the Half-Normal Plot (as pictured above)).
-Design-Expert picks AF only because it is the lowest in alphabetical order of all the aliased terms.
+Stat-Ease picks AF only because it is the lowest in alphabetical order of all the aliased terms.